One of the many, many debates in cycling is the debate over indoor vs outdoor cycling.

 A smart indoor bike trainer can cost more than a thousand dollars.
 Considering you would only use it when you have absolutely no choice but to stay indoors, that’s quite the investment with limited return.

 You already have everything you’ll need to ride outside.
 No further investments.
-The only expense is the coffee stop and that’s purely optional.
+The only expense is the coffee shop and that’s purely optional.

 Save your money for your N+1 and don’t buy a turbo trainer.
 Spend your money where it will benefit you most, taking you out into the world.